 Wright Career College

 Made possible through a partnership among four area community and technical colleges, KITE operates by a centers of excellence philosophy.
 This encourages individual institutions to focus on a specific technical career area, while the other institutions collaborate in student outreach, testing and, at times, curriculum delivery.

 National Center for Aviation Training

-In order to assure a steady pipeline of qualified workers for the regional aerospace and advanced manufacturing industries, Sedgwick County Technical Education and Training Authority (SCTETA) is developing the $54 million (222,000 square foot) National Center for Aviation Training.
-NCAT will be a world-class aviation and advanced general manufacturing training center on the grounds of Jabara Airport in northeast Wichita.
-NCAT will have capacity to provide technical training for at least 1,300 students.
-Wichita Area Technical College will serve as managing partner and coordinate course offerings.
-NCAT training will be employer-driven to flexibly adapt to industry needs.
-NCAT facilities will allow realistic hands-on training on the latest equipment in aviation and advanced manufacturing, including a composites materials lab and an autoclave for heat-curing aviation plastics.
+In order to assure a steady pipeline of qualified workers for the regional aerospace and advanced manufacturing industries, Sedgwick County Technical Education and Training Authority (SCTETA) developed the $54 million (230,000 square foot) National Center for Aviation Training.
+NCAT is a world-class aviation and advanced general manufacturing training center on the grounds of Jabara Airport in northeast Wichita.
+NCAT has the capacity to provide technical training for at least 1,500 students.
+Wichita Area Technical College serves as managing partner and coordinate course offerings.
+NCAT training is employer-driven to flexibly adapt to industry needs.
+NCAT facilities allow for realistic hands-on training on the latest equipment in aviation and advanced manufacturing, including a composites materials lab and an autoclave for heat-curing aviation plastics.

 For persons who need special assistance in choosing a career, assessing their skills and exploring their training options, Workforce Alliance's Workforce Center in downtown Wichita may have the answer.
 Financial assistance for training, child care and related expenses may also be available.